 Many of the same stresses and desires that cause substance abuse go hand in hand with domestic violence.
 And because drugs are addictive, cause further financial hardship, and further decay of health and relationships, the cycle of violence almost always will become worse without treatment for both the drug abuse and the domestic violence.

-While homelessness does not appear to make people violent, it has been shown that a home filled with domestic violence does lead to a higher rate of homelessness, especially among women and children.
+While homelessness does not appear to make people violent, a home filled with domestic violence does lead to a higher rate of homelessness, especially among women and children.
 This higher incident of shelter deprivation, women running to safety with no place to go, is related to the conditions of poverty discussed here.

-The Domestic Violence Cycle is a circle that is continuous and never-ending unless the cycle of violence is broken.
-In this way, domestic violence cycle and the tendency toward domestic abuse is in and of itself one of the primary causes of domestic violence.
+The Domestic Violence Cycle is a circle that is continuous and never-ending unless the victim breaks the cycle of violence.
+In this way, the domestic violence cycle and the tendency toward domestic abuse are in and of itself the primary cause of domestic violence.
 The circle often starts in childhood where abuse is witnessed by a juvenile who is broken by these incidents to become an abuser their self eventually.
 Once the cycle begins tension builds, then an explosion occurs.
 After the first explosion, the period of violence causes the level of abuse to escalate and become more tragic gradually.

-Regardless of the cause, it is important that the victims of abuse get domestic violence help to stop the domestic abuse cycle.
+Regardless of the cause, it is vital that the victims of abuse get domestic violence help to stop the partner abuse cycle.